-The Earmen Colibri is a high-end battery-powered dongle featuring an ES9281PRO DAC and up to 516mW of output power.
+This is a review of the Earmen Colibri, which is a high-end battery-powered dongle featuring an ES9281PRO DAC and up to 516mW of output power.
 It is priced at $333.

-Disclaimer: The EarMen Colibri sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank EarMen for this opportunity.

-To learn more EarMen reviews on Headfonics you can click here.
+To learn more EarMen products previously covered on Headfonics you can click here.

 Auris Audio is a company that manufactures tube headphones and stereo amplifiers that are positioned on the higher end of the market.
 However, their subsidiary, Earmen, is a company that aims to create more cost-effective solutions for a wider audience.